Are You Getting Enough Sleep? Here's Why It Matters

 Insomnia also makes other medical conditions more difficult to manage.
 Ongoing sleep deficiency can raise your risk of heart disease, kidney disease, high blood pressure, diabetes, stroke, and obesity.
 Your immune system needs deep sleep to help you fight common infections.

 Worried that you’re not getting enough sleep?
 First of all, try not to stress about it, because that could make it even harder for you to fall asleep.
 Your sleep problems have a solution.
 If you only struggle to fall asleep once in a while, this list of tips from Harvard Medical School’s Division of Sleep Medicine may be enough to help you get on a better sleep schedule.

 If you regularly have trouble falling asleep or staying asleep, consider making an appointment with a sleep specialist.
 This Johns Hopkins article includes a list of sleep-related topics to discuss with your doctor.

 You may need a sleep study.
-Sleep studies, which usually involve spending the night in a sleep lap, monitor data about your body to analyze how well you’re sleeping.
+Sleep studies, which usually involve spending the night in a sleep lab, monitor data about your body to analyze how well you’re sleeping.
 They can help diagnose sleep disorders such as sleep apnea, an extreme form of snoring in which your airway becomes blocked, causing you to wake up during the night.
-If you have a sleep disorder, Better Health Advisors will make sure you receive the best available treatment, while also maximizing your health insurance benefits.